Ulipristal

 Medical Uses

-Ulipristal has two main medical indications:
+Ulipristal has two distinct medical applications:

 Dosage